How to Import Leads to LeadSquared?

 Import Leads into LeadSquared

-• If you select the Ignore duplicates, the lead will not be imported.
+• If you select Ignore duplicates, the lead will not be imported.

 • For example, if you selected First Name, Company and Lead Stage, only these fields will be updated for the existing record.
 The new values in LeadSquared will be John, Acme Corp and Prospect.

-• If you select Update empty fields of duplicates, lead fields which are empty in your LeadSquared account will be update.
+• If you select Update empty fields of duplicates, lead fields which are empty in your LeadSquared account will be updated.

 7.2 Select List and Owner